MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ### GetListOfAudioClips
-Obtains a list of the default system audio clips currently stored on Misty.
+Lists the default system audio files currently stored on Misty.

-Arguments:
-* None

-Returns:
-* Result (array) - Returns an array of audio clip information.
-Each item in the array contains the following:
-   * Name (string) - The name of the audio clip.
-   * Duration (double) - The length of time the audio clip plays.
-   * Location (string) - The location of the clip in the file directory.

-### GetListOfAudioFiles
-Obtains a list of default and user-uploaded audio files currently stored on Misty.
+Note that you can use the `GetListOfAudioFiles` command to list all audio files on the robot (system files and user uploads).

 Arguments:
 * None